Improving the convergence of an iterative algorithm for solving arbitrary linear equation systems using classical or

-To construct the QUBO problem associated with the resolution of the linear system, we exemplify a concrete example with $N=2$; the generalization to arbitrary $N$ is direct.
-Be the matrix $\mathbf{A}$ and the vector $\mathbf{b}$
+To construct the QUBO problem associated with solving the linear system, we provide a concrete example with $N=2$; the generalization to arbitrary $N$ is straightforward.
+Let $\mathbf{A}$ be the matrix and $\mathbf{b}$ be the vector.

 The solution $\mathbf{x}^*=(-4,9/2)$ of the system minimizes the function